guilherme-batalheiro/padi-form/form.md

 <img src="pol_iter/1.png" width="400" height="220">
 <img src="pol_iter/2.png" width="400" height="220">

+We stop this alghorithm when the policy stabilizes, meaning that we foundthe optimal policy.

 #### Large problems
 - **State aggregation**
     - States are “aggregated” into “chunks”